polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/rust-basics.md

 [Rust](https://www.rust-lang.org/) is a highly performant, type sound, and memory efficient programming language.
 When you write programs in Rust, the Rust compiler checks your code before producing an executable, reducing the likelihood that your code will introduce memory leaks or other errors.

-Substrate takes advantage of some key features of the Rust programming language to provide a flexible framework for creating mission-critical software with fewer errors.
+Substrate takes advantage of some key features of the Rust programming language to provide a flexible framework for creating mission-critical software.
 Substrate abstracts some elements of the Rust programming language to make it easier to build the software to suit your needs without requiring you to become an expert in Rust.
 Although some familiarity with Rust in essential—and there are many resources available for learning Rust, including the [Rust Language Programming Book](https://doc.rust-lang.org/book/) and [Rust by Example](https://doc.rust-lang.org/rust-by-example/)—this section focuses on the core components of Rust that are most important for building a Substrate blockchain and developing the runtime logic.